0yousif/Tetris/README.md

 ### By: Yousif Radhi

 ### Project Description
-This is the unit 1 project, and it is inteded to be a simple Tetris version programmed using HTML,CSS and vanilla JavaScript.
+This is the unit 1 project, and it is intended to be a simple Tetris version programmed using HTML, CSS, and vanilla JavaScript.
 ### Getting Started
 The game is already online!
 Click here to [visit](surge link) it.